Australian Open: No-look shot in Serena's win; COVID fan ban - WHIZ News

 “She hits very hard.
 She has a big, big power game,” Williams said about the 22-year-old from Belarus.
 “She’s a big girl — strong like myself.”

-Other fourth-round matchups established Friday: three-time Grand Slam title winner Naomi Osaka against two-time major champion Garbiñe Muguruza, and 2019 French Open finalist Marketa Vondrousova against Hsieh Su-wei.
+Other fourth-round matchups established Friday: three-time Grand Slam title winner Naomi Osaka against two-time major champion Garbiñe Muguruza, 2019 French Open finalist Marketa Vondrousova against Hsieh Su-wei, and two-time major champ Simona Halep against either reigning French Open champion Iga Swiatek or Fiona Ferro.

 Karatsev is the first qualifier to reach the fourth round at Melbourne Park since Milos Raonic a decade ago.